Hajj and Umrah in Saudi Arabia

-- The World Health Organization considers people with diabetes, kidney failure, chronic lung disease, and/or weakened immune systems to be at high risk for severe disease from MERS and recommends that people with any of these conditions take additional precautions:
+- Protect yourself against Middle East respiratory syndrome (MERS).
+Cases of this disease continue to occur in the Arabian Peninsula.
+See CDC’s MERS travel notice for prevention information.
+People with diabetes, kidney failure, chronic lung disease, or weakened immune systems may be at high risk for severe disease from MERS.
+The World Health Organization recommends that people with any of those conditions take additional precautions:

 - Avoid contact with camels.

-- Do not drink raw camel milk or raw camel urine.
+- Do not drink raw camel milk or urine.

 - Do not eat undercooked meat, particularly camel meat.

-- Avoid the most densely congested areas and perform rituals during non-peak hours.
-Know where emergency exits are and how to get to them.
+- Avoid the most densely congested areas.
+Perform rituals during non-peak hours.
+Know where all emergency exits are and how to get to them.

 - Carry a photocopy of your passport and entry stamp.

-- Carry the contact information for the nearest US embassy or consulate in Saudi Arabia and local emergency service numbers.
+- Carry local emergency service numbers and contact information for the nearest US embassy or consulate in Saudi Arabia..

 - Follow all local laws and social customs.

-- Choose safe transportation: Motor vehicle crashes are the #1 killer of healthy US citizens in foreign countries.
-Read about ways to prevent transportation injuries by visiting the Road Safety page.
+- Choose safe transportation.
+Motor vehicle crashes are the top killer of healthy US citizens in foreign countries.

 - Talk to a doctor or nurse if you feel seriously ill, especially if you have a fever.